Sharayu1071/practice-demo/README.md

 # practice-demo

+## For student to students

+- only for begineers

-If anyone want to contribute in readme file then go ahead....
+If anyone want to contribute then go ahead....